mesosphere/dcos-docs-site/pages/services/kubernetes/new/getting-started/connecting-to-kubernetes/test-connect/index.md

 ---
 layout: layout.pug
-navigationTitle: Test Connections
+navigationTitle: Testing Connections
-title: Test your connections to Kubernetes clusters and view the Kuberneters Dashboard
+title: Testing your connections to Kubernetes clusters and viewing the Kuberneters Dashboard
 menuWeight: 10
-excerpt: Learn to connect to private Kubernetes clusters and the Kubernetes dashboard via web proxy
+excerpt: Learn to test your connection to private Kubernetes clusters and view the Kubernetes dashboard via public web proxy
 ---

-# Test your Connect to your Kubernetes clusters and view the Kubernetes Dashboard
+# Testing your connections to your Kubernetes clusters and viewing the Kubernetes Dashboard

-Now that you have configured Edge-LB, you should be able to connect to your Kubernetes clusters.
+Presumably, you have now [configured Edge-LB to connect to Kubernetes]() in the previous step of this [**Getting Started with Kubernetes on DC/OS Enterprise**](services/kubernetes/new/getting-started/).

+In this section, we will test our connections to our Kubernetes clusters one at a time and then finally connect to the Kubernetes Dashboard.

 ## Connect to `kubernetes-cluster1` and `kubernetes-cluster2` via NGINX web proxy

 ### Check that Port `:6443` and `:6444` are open.